firefox-devtools/profiler/docs-user/bunny.md

 The Flame Graph provides a nice view into a summary of where time is spent.
 The X axis represents the percentage of time spent with that function in that stack for all visible stacks.
 In a previous step, the idle time was already hidden from the analysis.

-The stacks are rather deep here, so a nice first step is to focus on just the subtree that is interesting.
+The stacks are rather deep here, so a nice first step is to focus on only the subtree that is interesting.
 Visually, `nsThread::ProcessNextEvent` is the last function most common to the tree.
 Right click and focus on that subtree.

 ![A screenshot of the context menu on the flame graph for focus subtree.](./images/bunny-analysis/focus-subtree.png)